-VII.
+III.
 Types of Recognition

-- A. FULL RECOGNITION grants a fraternity or sorority in good standing all rights, privileges, obligations, and appropriate use of Shippensburg University Resources as listed above. - B. PROVISIONAL RECOGNITION is granted to Interest Groups and Colonies and provides University recognition as groups work to fulfill Expansion & Recognition Policy requirements.
-During this period the Interest Group or Colony has rights, privileges and responsibilities as outlined in the Expansion & Recognition Policy under Criteria for Continued Recognition and Expansion Guidelines. - C. PROBATIONAL RECOGNITION may be applied to organizations that have previously been granted Full Recognition or Provisional Recognition or groups who wish to re-establish a previously chartered chapter.
-Probational Recognition may entail temporary withdrawal of certain University services and benefits.
+- A. FULL RECOGNITION grants a fraternity or sorority in good standing all rights, privileges, obligations, and appropriate use of Shippensburg University Resources as listed above. - B. PROVISIONAL RECOGNITION is granted to Interest Groups and Colonies and provides University recognition as groups work to fulfill the requirements outlined in the Expansion and Reactivation Guidelines.
+During this period the Interest Group or Colony has rights, privileges and responsibilities as outlined in the Expansion and Reactivation Guidelines. - C. PROBATIONAL RECOGNITION Probational Recognition may entail temporary withdrawal of certain University services and benefits.
 In addition, Shippensburg University may apply specific sanctions against a chapter for a specified period of time.
 These sanctions involve the imposition of a schedule of corrective action or a judicial sanction.
 In the event that further infractions occur, or if the corrective actions or sanction(s) are not met, University recognition may be suspended or withdrawn.

-VIII.
+IV.
 Criteria for Continued Recognition